Shanawdithit: Early life with the Beothuk

 Shanawdithit was born near a large lake on the island of Newfoundland in about 1801.
 At the time the Beothuk population was dwindling, their traditional way of life becoming increasingly unsustainable in the face of encroachment from both European colonial settlements and other Indigenous peoples, as well as infectious diseases from Europe such as smallpox against which they had little or no immunity.
 The Beothuks were also slowly being cut off from the sea, one of their food sources.

 During this period, most Indigenous nations in the Americas tolerated some level of contact with European settlers.
 The resulting trade generally afforded them the opportunity to maintain at least a minimal standard of living.
 In contrast, Beothuks had long avoided this sort of interaction with outsiders.
 Trappers and furriers regarded the Beothuks as thieves and would sometimes attack them.
 As a child, Shanawdithit was shot by a white trapper while washing venison in a river.
 She suffered from the injury for some time, but recovered.

 In 1819, Shanawdithit's aunt Demasduit was captured by a party of settlers led by John Peyton Jr. and the few remaining Beothuks fled.
-In the spring of 1823, Shanawdithit lost her father, who died after falling through ice.
+In the spring of 1823, Shanawdithit's father died after falling through ice.
 Most of her extended family had already died from a combination of starvation, illness, exposure and attacks from European settlers.
 In April 1823, Shanawdithit, along with her mother, Doodebewshet, and her sister, whose Beothuk name is unknown, encountered trappers while searching for food in the Badger Bay area.
 William Cull and the three women were taken to St. John's, where Shanawdithit's mother and sister died of tuberculosis.